-We are using our mobile air-cooled M-Air 12kW (25kW systems can also be used) which allows to easily move the system and the heating coil to various welding locations, without the need to provide additional water cooling systems or hoses.
+We are using our mobile air-cooled M-Air 12kW (25kW systems can also be used) which allows us to easily move the system and the heating coil to various welding locations, without the need to provide additional water cooling systems or hoses.

 Induction heating provides consistent heat throughout the process.
-The preheat temperatures can be easily measured with temeperature monitoring tools.
+The preheat temperatures can be easily measured with temperature monitoring tools.
 The induction heating method is very efficient because it minimizes the heat loss that often occurs during other heating methods.

-Read more about other induction prehating applications here.
+Read more about other induction preheating applications.

 To request more information about this particular application test, please contact us.